I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 He began his election campaign in June 2015 by attacking Mexican migrants as rapists and drug dealers.
 Shortly thereafter, two brothers beat up and urinated on a homeless Mexican man in Boston.
 They told police “Donald Trump was right; all these illegals need to be deported.”

 Trump stirred up white racism towards African Americans.
 When a Black Lives Matter protester appeared at a Trump rally he was beaten up and the president-to-be’s response was “maybe he should have been roughed up.”

 The former president has re-Tweeted some violent anti-Muslim propaganda.
 Human Rights Watch reports that hate crimes against Muslims are on the increase in America.

 As Robert Reich notes in The San Francisco Chronicle “Hateful violence is hardly new to America.
 But never before has a president licensed it as a political strategy or considered haters part of his political base.”

 The former president has a core of support that cannot be shaken loose no matter how outrageous his behaviour.
 What motivates these people?

 - Mostly, they are older, white Christians who live in rural areas and who have little education beyond high school.
 They are fearful of change.

 - They are uneasy about immigration that has brought many Hispanics, Asians, and people from the Middle East to America.

-- African-Americans are rising from the ghettos to positions of influence, even to the presidency, upsets their sense of tradition.
+- The rise of African-Americans from the ghettos to positions of influence, even to the presidency, upsets their sense of tradition.